supermarin/ObjectiveRecord/README.md

 ## Intro
-This is a lightweight ActiveRecord way of accessing Core Data objects.
+This is a lightweight ActiveRecord way of managing Core Data objects.
 The syntax is borrowed from Ruby on Rails.

 ### Usage